Please raise your hand if you’ve ever found yourself in a boring status meeting.

 - There is a guy that talks all the time.
 The solution is quite simple.
 You may set a maximum time limit, so everyone will have its share.

 - Being brief has its own issues.
-Repeated reports of “nothing new” or “nothing to report” may in fact be indicating that something else is happening to the person or the team.
+Repeated reports of “nothing new” or “nothing to report” may, in fact, be indicating that something else is happening to the person or the team.
 This is where some elaboration has to take place.

 - E.T.A.
 (Estimated Time of Arrival).
 Some people will turn in for work during or even after the meeting.
 Just start the meeting.
 If I were late I would feel bad the next time.

-- I do not like to standup.
+- I do not like to stand up.
 Yes me neither!

 The most common setup is:

 - A pre-set time every day.
 Daily Scrums only require fixed time and place.
-Which time and place is up to the team to decide.
+Which time and place are up to the team to decide.
 It is an opportunity to inspect and adapt, a meeting in which the team plans their day.